dknupp/impala_locustio_tests/README.md

   * easier to write load tests with complex programming logic
   * easier to debug tests
 * It's just Python
   * doesn't require juggling various file types and contexts (e.g., JMeter automation often combines XML, BeanShell, CSV, plus a Python wrapper)
   * easily incorporated into existing Python-based test automation frameworks
   * deloyable with nothing more than virtualenv and pip
-* Based on async coroutines, rather than OS threads, so might be less resource intensive on the host generating the load
+* Based on async coroutines, rather than OS threads, so might be less resource intensive on the worker being used to generate the load

-## Repo Contents
+## Sample Load Tests

 The most basic example of a Locust test file defines a worker class, and a taskset containing one or more tasks that each worker instance will execute.
 More exotic tests might define multiple types of workers, nested tasksets, or run in a distrbuted master/slave configuration.

-Both of the sample tests in this repo follow the basic model of a single type of worker that knows how to execute tasks from a single taskset.
-At this stage, the tests simply generate load, without asserting passing or failing conditions.
+The sample tests in this repo follow the basic model of a single type of worker that knows how to execute tasks from a single taskset.

-* _test_tpcds_queries_
+* _test_tpcds_load_

+  The directory contains the locust file, two sample YAML config files, and a directory of query files along with expected results for different scale sizes.
-  This test concurrently executes randomly-selected queries from a directory of SQL files.
-The queries are distributed evenly among the nodes of a CM controlled cluster.
-It assumes that the database already exists, and that the table names are hard-coded in the SQL files.
-In the given example, we're using the ```tpcds``` database, and well-known TPCDS queries.
-The test will run until manually stopped, or for the given number of query executions if specified.
+  It's assumed that the data is already loaded.
+The test will run until manually stopped, or for the given length of time specified if running in batch mode.

+  [Note: it's been found that some of the queries seem to return non-deterministic results, so these query files have been moved to another directory.]

+  The taskset concurrently contains three tasks:

+  * Execute randomly-selected queries from a directory of TPC-DS queries.

+  * In addition to simply running queries, the test will periodically validate the results received from the query.

+  * Occasionally, each worker will disconnect and reconnect.

+* _test_dwx_basic_

+  The taskset concurrently consists of a single task that arbitrarily runs a query against the default airline dataset on a DWX warehouse.

-  The directory contains the test file, YAML config file, and SQL query files.
+  The directory contains the locust file, and a sample YAML config file.

+* _test_tpch_load_

+  Like the TPCDS tests, except there's no task for validating query results.

-* _test_add_partition_drop_database_
+* _test_dwx_basic_

-  This slightly more complex test sets up a test database and a test table, than runs some number of concurrent workers to add partitions to the table.
-  When the number of partitions reaches the limit specified in the test config file, the database is dropped.
-We expect to see some number of exceptions occur at that point.
+  The taskset concurrently consists of a single task that arbitrarily runs a query against the default airline dataset on a DWX warehouse.

-  The directory contains the test file, and a YAML config file.
+  The directory contains the locust file, and a sample YAML config file.

+* _test_tpcds_throughput_

+  Simimlar to _test_tpcds_load_ test, but concurrent workers are coordinated the same query at the same time.
+As a group, they traverse the TPCDS suite in order.

+## Common Code

 * _impala_loadtest_

-  Contains the common code in a single module, ```common.py```, including
+  Contains the necessary shared code in a python library, such as

+  * DbApiLocustClient, a Locust wrapper around the DBAPI client
   * TestConfig
-  * ImpylaLocustClient, a Locust wrapper around the Impyla client
-  * the ImpylaLocust base class (worker)
   * several helper funtions
+  * etc.

 ## Installation